jklappenbach/cajeta.js/README.md

 <h2>Why Wicket?</h2>

 Wicket was really the first Java framework for web applications that felt right for me.
-In many ways, it was exactly like developing on many native application SDKs.
+In many ways, it was exactly like developing on traditional native application SDKs.
 One creates the application object, then some components which are added as children, and the entire application is managed as a hierarchy.
 In addition, the Wicket founders understood the workflow in many top development houses.
-Broken into teams, a UX side focuses on graphic arts, information architecture, and the user experience; while a development side attempts to convert these deliverables into scalable, bulletproof implementation.
-In the ideal workflow, both teams share the declarative artifacts of web applications: HTML.
+Broken into teams, a UX side focuses on graphic design, information architecture, and the user experience; while a development side attempts to convert these deliverables into scalable, bulletproof implementation.
+In the ideal workflow, both teams share the declarative artifacts over the span of the development lifecycle.

 The problem is that when UX teams deliver HTML, the developers usually take these files, pepper them with macros, template declarations, and other non-HTML conforming code.
 The result is that the UX deliverables are usually dead on arrival.
 Wicket takes an approach to dynamic content that avoids this, by using special attributes in normal HTML tags that indicate targets for dynamic content, but are ignored by editors and browsers.
 Furthermore, Wicket favored AJAX based element replacement over page reloads, enabling dramatically more responsive applications with half the effort of competing SDKs.

-Obviously, with a JavaScript framework operating on the browser or native sandbox, the CajetaJS API is going to be a bit different than Wicket's.
+Obviously, with a JavaScript framework operating on the browser or native sandbox, CajetaJS is going to be a bit different than Wicket.
 But for those of you familiar, I hope you feel that I've managed to preserve the original semantics.

 <h2>Modularity</h2>